 Portfolio Parts and Requirements

 This section outlines how to prepare an e-Portfolio.
-A paper-based portfolio will contain the same parts although navigation will understandably differ.
+All portfolio submissions will contain the same parts although navigation will understandably differ accordingly.
 A printable version of the paper-based checklist is available.

 Your portfolio must contain the following parts and meet the following requirements: